NixOS/nix.dev/source/tutorials/first-steps/ad-hoc-shell-environments.md

    You can use this with `nix-shell` whenever you want to quickly run a program you don't have installed on your machine.

-2. `--pure` discards most environment variables set on your your system when running the shell.
+2. `--pure` discards most environment variables set on your system when running the shell.

    It means that only the `git` provided by Nix is available inside that shell.
    This is useful for simple one-liners such as in the example.